• Skip to primary navigation

 • Hot oil – While the oil doesn’t necessarily need to be piping hot, it should be medium to hot.
 The reason for it is that the longer they stay in the oil, the more they soak up.
 The oil is at the right temperature if the rice paper sheets are ready in 5 seconds!

-• Choose rice paper wrappers made of 100% rice flour – If you feel that your fried rice paper chips are too delicate to handle and they easily break after grabbing them with thongs, then you must have used a brand which is made partly of rice flour and partly of tapioca starch.
+• Choose rice paper wrappers made of 100% rice flour – If you feel that your fried rice paper chips are too delicate to handle and they easily break after grabbing them with tongs, then you must have used a brand which is made partly of rice flour and partly of tapioca starch.
 Visit our rice paper wrappers guide to read about the differences and how to choose between them.

 • Add seasoning after frying – Never add seasoning before frying.
 For one since the rice paper sheets are dry the seasoning will not be stuck on them.
 And secondly, even if by any chance some do stuck, they will likely be burnt and turn bitter due to the high heat.